 Trails are an important recreation asset to Camas.
 Many of our citizens participate in trail-related activities including hiking, nature walks, in-line skating, and off-road Bicycling.
 The trails in Camas provide a good start for outdoor walking and bicycling experiences.
 The Heritage Trail along Lacamas Lake is a long continuous nature corridor that receives considerable use.
 Paved and unpaved trails in Lacamas Park and Lacamas Creek Park provide a good outdoor experience that is easily accessible to the public.
 The beginning of a trails system in the Washougal River Greenway provides a different, but equally rewarding, outdoor nature experience.
 A network of trails is proposed for the Camas area that will provide linkages between parks and other parts of the community.

 MILL DITCH TRAIL: Approximately 2.6 miles from NW Drake to Round Lake.
 Trail is accessible from many of the main streets such as NE Dallas and NE Garfield.
 Unpaved.
 Mostly Flat.
-Travels alongside Georgia Pacific Mill’s water ditch which supplies water for Paper production.
-Ditch was hand dug by 125 Chinese laborers in about five months time in 1884.
+Travels alongside the Mill water ditch previously owned and used by Georgia Pacific, but is now owned by the City of Camas.
+The ditch was hand dug by 125 Chinese laborers in about five months time in 1884.

 LACAMAS CREEK TRAIL: Almost one mile from trailhead at NE 3rd Ave. to the McEnry Bridge over Lacamas Creek.
 Unpaved.
 Mostly flat, but some Slight hills.
 Connects to Lacamas Park trail system.
 Beautiful and peaceful trail along Lacamas Creek watershed.